inigolabs/workshops/apollo-gateway-fed-2-demo/README.md

 # Apollo Gateway + Apollo Federation 2.x + Inigo Demo

+This demo application showcases four subgraph schemas running as federated GraphQL microservices.
+Inigo will be added to provide analytics and management of the federated graph.

+This guide will walk through the step-by-step of how to configure and run Apollo Federation 2.0 with Inigo, and includes how to do local composition and pushing to Inigo's schema registry.

 ## Part A: Apollo Gateway Demo Application Setup

-This demo showcases four subgraph schemas running as federated GraphQL microservices.
-Inigo will be added to provide anaytics and management of the federated graph.
+This demo application uses Apollo Gateway and Apollo Server for the 4 subgraph microservices.
+All of the commands to build and start the services use `npm`.

 ### Run NPM Install